BDC Hamburger Icon

 Beacons provide extensive benefits to businesses and customers.
 Because they’re location-based, beacons help marketers make the best business propositions at the right time and place.
 Some of the benefits of beacon technology include the following:

-<h2id=”do-beacons-pose-any-privacy-considerations”>Do beacons pose any privacy considerations?
+Do beacons pose any privacy considerations?

-Fortunately, marketing techniques, including email marketing and business text messages, must follow an opt-in process where the consumer gives permission to receive communications.
+Fortunately, marketing techniques, including email marketing and text message marketing, must follow an opt-in process where the consumer gives permission to receive communications.
+Unwanted messages only frustrate users, so it’s in any marketer’s best interest to follow digital privacy laws to stay compliant.

 How can you add beacons to your marketing strategy?